pavly-remon/pavly-remon/README.md

 - A creative and detail-oriented Mobile and Web Apps Developer
 - My goal is delivering a high quality Apps 📱
 - Having a good experience in many programming languages (mostly: Flutter, Vue.js and Python)
-- Also, Have a good experience in AI Application Engineering 🤖
+- Also, Have a good experience in AI Engineering Track 🤖

 ##### 📫 How to reach me: